semgrep/semgrep/README.md

 #### Format

+See [config.md](docs/config.md) for example configuration files and details on the syntax.

 #### sgrep Registry

-r2c provides a [registry](https://github.com/returntocorp/sgrep-rules) of config files tuned using our Massive Analysis Platform on thousands of repositories.
+[r2c](https://r2c.dev) provides a [registry](https://github.com/returntocorp/sgrep-rules) of config files tuned using our [analysis platform](https://app.r2c.dev) on thousands of repositories.
 To use:

 ```bash